CQ Asia-SSD: FREQUENTLY ASKED QUESTIONS (FAQ)

 FAQ About Program/curriculum

-Why is the CQ SSD only a 16-month program?
+Why is the CQ SSD an 18-month program only?

 What makes this program unique and distinctive?